 of them comes home the other should get ready to leave home.

 2015 Pakistan / USA war biography by Mohammed Naqvi and Hemal Trivedi.
 Starring Fedor Alexandrovich.

 Pakistan: Banned from Face film festival in April 2016

 The film censors claimed the film was unsuitable for public exhibition because:

-The movie was reportedly screened for the General Security's Censorship Bureau earlier in the month and then was passed on to the censorship committee.
+was reportedly screened for the General Security's Censorship Bureau earlier in the month and then was passed on to the censorship committee.
 Annahar reported that Catholic Priests Fr.
 Abdu Abu Kasm and Fr.
-Athanasius Shahwan were both
+Athanasius Shahwan were both present at the